raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

 Firstly we need to add two new variables. `key_up_time` is to record when the key was released so that the length of silence gaps can be measured in our code.
-The other is called `buffer` and is a list which we will temporarily hold the dots and dashes in before a full word is complete.
+The other is called `buffer` and is a list which will temporarily hold the dots and dashes before a full word is complete.

 ```python
 key_up_time = 0